joeldev/JLRoutes/README.md

 [[UIApplication sharedApplication] openURL:editPost];
 ```

-The parameters dictionary that the handler block receives would contain the following key/value pairs:
+The parameters dictionary (via kJLRouteParametersKey) that the handler block receives would contain the following key/value pairs:
 ```json
 {
   "object": "post",